Core Concepts

 Why token count matters

-Token efficiency and model performance
+Token efficiency and model behavior

 Related terms